glesica/NKLandscapes.jl/README.md

 The unit tests may be run with `./runtests.sh unit`.
 The functional tests may be run with `./runtests.sh SUITE` where `SUITE` is one of the following:

-  * fastfunc - some fast-running functional tests, these are run automatically with the unit tests
-  * fastnets - some tests around neutral network enumeration, these are run automatically with the unit tests
   * `kauffman` - experiments from [1]
   * `nowak` - experiments from [2]